What Not To Bring to Peru

 Items Prohibited by Peruvian Customs Regulations

 Peruvian customs entirely prohibit these seemingly random things.
-Some are more logical, yet be careful with some items on the list.
-You must not enter with the following:
+Some are more obvious than others, so it is worth reviewing the list carefully before traveling.
+You must not enter Peru with the following:

 - Fireworks